Kimeru: 2006

 On July 22, 2006, the Kimeru-Land Summer Dream 2006 event struck Tokyo.
 Along with a mass of goods (both new and old) and various games Kimeru-Land provided to the concert goers, Kimeru put on a grueling 4 hour concert, singing every one of the songs he had previously released, including songs he's only ever sang live, re-mixes and acoustic versions of some songs, and one new song.
 Kimeru also had Yoshinori Sugimoto, former guitarist and founder of the J-Rock band Waive, as a special guest (Sugimoto was the producer for "Style").

 Kimeru performed with Uverworld and Undergraph on R&R's MIX UP! event August 16, which shortly was followed with the announcement of his next single "Timeless", along with his next tour, Kimeru Tour 2006 "Starry & Timeless".
 Anticipation rose for the single when Kimeru announced the PV for Timeless would feature some of his old castmates from Tenimyu: Sota Aoyama (Sadaharu Inui), Eiji Takigawa (Kunimitsu Tezuka), and Naoya Gomoto (Kaoru Kaidoh).
 Kai Asami was also announced to be a part of the PV.
 In addition to this, Kimeru was delighted to announce a stop in Kumamoto during his tour, his first time performing in his home town.

 From October 2 - October 6, Kimeru was featured in the famous "J Pop Cafe" in Shibuya, Tokyo.
 The cafe features various JPop artists, and serves food and drink inspired by the artist.
 Fans can sit at the cafe and enjoy watching some of the artist's music videos and listen to their music.
 The Cafe opened only months before it featured the popular Japanese band L'Arc-en-Ciel.

 When "Timeless" was finally released on October 4, the announcement was made about Kimeru's next single, featuring a collaboration between him and popular musician Daisuke Asakura.
 Known as DA to most of his fans, most people know him from either his work with the popular anime series Gravitation, or from producing many songs for the singer T.M.Revolution.
 The new release, called "Starry Heavens", was set for release just one month after "Timeless".

-During Dream Live 3rd concert of TeniMyu, Kimeru, Endo, and Nagayama went to see Yanagi when he was graduating from his role of Ryoma Echizen.
+Kimeru, along with Endo and Nagayama, went to see Yanagi when he was graduating from his role of Echizen during Tenimyu's Dream Live 3rd concert.